 Natural deodorants get a bad rap.
 People say they don't work, which is partially true.
 Most natural deodorants do not contain an antiperspirant.
 This is because preventing us from sweating takes chemicals.
 Chemicals, which I might add, are easily absorbed into the thin skin of our armpits.

-I understand the importance of staying dry and I'm ever so lucky that I don't sweat very much.
-But sweating serves an important purpose--we sweat to get rid of toxins.
+I understand the importance of staying dry, but sweating serves an important purpose--we sweat to get rid of toxins.
 One thing I've read is that you sweat more if you use a traditional deodorant, so after a few months on the good stuff, you will start sweating less.

 My research led me to Green Tidings All Natural Deodorant in Lavender Scent: